 Wondering how to get equity out of your home?
 We’ll discuss several alternative ways you can access taking equity out of your home.

 The ability to build equity draws many people to homeownership.
 After all, it functions as the ultimate financial safety net and resource without having to get a personal loan.
+But exactly what does home equity mean?
 Simply put, equity is the difference between what your home is worth, and what you owe on your current mortgage.

 To that end, the amount of equity you have in your home builds over time, and it serves as a valuable financial asset.

 When you think of taking equity out of a home, many people automatically envision having to sell their primary residence and move.
 While putting your asset on the market—especially when the housing market is high—is always an option, there are also several other ways to extract equity out of your home without having to put you and your family through a major life change.

 If you’re wondering how to get money out of your home equity investment, without having to leave the home you love, we’re here to explain six alternative financial solutions:

 - Shared appreciation company

 Why Converting Equity May Be Right for You